Skip to main content

 FAQ

-They work best anywhere you need a short, atmospheric two-word label quickly: project codenames, game zone titles, band names, fictional locations, chapter headings, or art series titles.
-Because the combinations are unexpected, they bypass the blank-page paralysis and give you something concrete to react to and refine.
+Anywhere you need a short, atmospheric two-word label fast: project codenames, game zone titles, band names, fictional locations, chapter headings, usernames.
+Because the combinations are unexpected, they break blank-page paralysis and give you something concrete to refine rather than an empty field.

-What is the difference between the four themes?
+what is the difference between the general, nature, cosmic, and dark themes

-Random word combinations in themselves are not copyrightable, so a generated pair won't infringe on anyone's rights just by existing.
-However, before using a pair as a commercial name, run a trademark search to confirm no registered mark already uses that exact phrase in your industry.
+Random word combinations are not copyrightable, so a generated pair will not infringe rights just by existing.
+Before using one commercially, run a trademark search to confirm no registered mark covers that phrase in your industry, and check domain and handle availability while you are at it.